rebeccavatnebryn/rebeccavatnebryn.github.io/essays/reflectionsoftwareengineering.md

 When we were about to create our final project, we got introduced to agile project management.
 That is a life cycle approach where you have iterative steps to get to the final result.
 It will make it easier to change things when a problem occure, and not at the end of the project.
 Within agile project management we used the process IDPM, with stands for Issue driven project management.
 This is guidelines that help you and your team to break down the project in to smaller tasks.
 We used github to create three milestones (three periods).
 Within each milestone we created issues realted to where we were in the process.
 Based on the previous milestone, we made the issue realted to where we were in the process.

-The things I´ve gotten out of this course is definitely the whole package.
-By that I mean how I´ve learned about different concept, and then use that  toput it togheter.
+The things I´ve learned from this course is definitely the whole package.
+By that I mean how I´ve learned about different concept, and then use that to put it together.
 For example without the agile project management part, I would not have learned how to set up a project to start with and how to delegete and furhter develop the project.
 I think that most of the content in this course is tranferable into mye future job, even though I don´t necessarily will work spesificly with webdevelopment.